-The third oldest synagogue in Kraków, the High Synagogue was completed in 1563, and is unique for having its prayer room upstairs; it’s widely theorised that this was a safety precaution to protect the congregation from unfriendly neighbours.
-The design didn’t save it from being the subject of arson during WWII sadly, and today no furnishings remain.
-The upstairs prayer room has retained some original details, however, including the Holy Ark, two golden griffins have survived above the Aron Kodesh, and some of the murals have been restored.
-The size of the high-ceilinged room and quality of those details that do remain indicate that this was a magnificent space before its destruction, but today it represents a minor detour on a tour of Kazimierz hosting a small exhibit of photos of Cracovian Jewish families from the inter-war period.
-On the ground floor is a large bookstore with books of Jewish interest in a variety of languages.
+This is Kraków's third oldest synagogue, completed in 1563.
+Unique for having its prayer room upstairs, it’s widely speculated that the High synagogue was designed as such to protect the congregation from unfriendly neighbours.
+The design didn’t save it from being the subject of arson during WWII sadly, and today no original furnishings remain.
+The mostly white-washed upstairs prayer room has retained only scant details from the original wall frescos, however, the Aron Kodesh (torah ark) - which includes two small griffins - has survived.
+The size of the high-ceilinged room indicates that it was a magnificent space before its destruction, but today it represents a minor detour on a tour of Kazimierz hosting a small exhibit of photos and family histories of Cracovian Jews from the inter-war period.
+On the ground floor is Austeria - a large bookstore with books of Jewish interest in a variety of languages.

 Admission to upstairs exhibit 12/9zł, children under 10 free.